nicholaswmin/mock-repo/README.md

 Simply fetches an item by some specified key.
 You can include multiple criteria, but be aware that ALL criteria must match (it simulates an SQL `andWhere()`)

-`GenericRepo` is an ES6 Class you can `extend` if you need more methods.
+`MockRepo` is an ES6 Class you can `extend` if you need more methods.

 ### Example